 You can deduct the employer-equivalent portion of your self-employment tax in figuring your adjusted gross income.
 This deduction only affects your income tax.
 It does not affect either your net earnings from self-employment or your self-employment tax.

 Under Section 2042 of the Small Business Jobs Act, a deduction, for income tax purposes, is allowed to self-employed individuals for the cost of health insurance.
 This deduction is taken into account in calculating net earnings from self-employment.
 See the Form 1040 or 1040-SR and Schedule SE instructions for calculating and claiming the deduction.

 Who Must Pay Self-Employment Tax?

-You must pay self-employment tax and file Schedule SE (Form 1040) if either of the following applies.
+You must pay self-employment tax and file Schedule SE (Form 1040 or 1040-SR) if either of the following applies.

 - Your net earnings from self-employment (excluding church employee income) were $400 or more.

 - You had church employee income of $108.28 or more.

 Generally, your net earnings from self-employment are subject to self-employment tax.
 If you are self-employed as a sole proprietor or independent contractor, you generally use Schedule C to figure net earnings from self-employment.